ritza-co/SG/intro-to-sg/intro-to-sg.md

 * Add any organizations for which you want to clone and index **all** repositories.
 * Add any individual repositories that you want to clone and index.

-For example, in the configuration below, we clone all public repositories from `google` and all public and private repositories from `ritza-co` (as the GitHub token has access to the ritza-co org).
+For example, in the configuration below, we clone all public repositories from `google` and all public and private repositories from `ritza-co` (in our example, the GitHub token has access to the whole `ritza-co` org).
 We also add repositories for React and Tensorflow individually.

 ```
 {